 Asset protection is another way of saying “keep my money in my own family, and away from Uncle Sam’s reaching arms”.
-We will evaluate your individual circumstances and recommend a plan that might include a Last Will and Testament, along with a Family Trust or Credit Shelter Trust.
+We will evaluate your individual circumstances and recommend a plan that might include a Testament, along with a Family Trust or Credit Shelter Trust.
 The Last Will allows you to set up instructions for your probate assets.
 Then, depending on your family situation, we may recommend a Family Trust.
 The Family Trust allows your money to be given to your beneficiaries in installments while having another adult use the funds on their behalf until they are old enough.
 Installments over time help the beneficiaries deal with money management a little at a time, so that they cannot spend it all at once, and so that they can get some insulation from a divorce if they were to get married or divorced young.
 We may also recommend a Credit Shelter Trust or CST.
 The CST helps protect your assets from Massachusetts Estate Taxes.
 To learn more about estate taxes, read our free report, 5 Trusts That Can Wreck Your Estate Plan.
 The Massachusetts Estate tax can easily reach six figures in some cases, and the CST allows a married couple to each receive their maximum estate tax exemption under the law.
 Without the CST, many couples (or their children) will end up with a huge estate tax bill.
 After your Strategic Planning Session, one of our attorneys will tell you whether the CST is right for you.